Dividend Value Builder Newsletter

 Passive Investor

 This is the most popular and universally accepted type of investing strategy.
-The index investor believes he can passively invest money in funds that follow indices and receive a “fair” or average rate of return.
+The passive index investor believes he can invest money in funds that follow indices and receive a “fair” or average rate of return.

-Index investing became very popular in the long bull market from 1980 – 2000.
+Passive investing became very popular in the long bull market from 1980 – 2000.
 Its current acceptance has become a cult-like strategy that draws criticism to its critics and contempt towards those who speak out against this favored investing strategy.

-Index investing does very well in bull markets and very poorly in bear markets.
+Passive investing does very well in bull markets and very poorly in bear markets.
 I call this “lazy investing” although most investors have truly been misled that this is the best way to invest.
 Passive management produces average rates of return less expenses and fees.

-Index investing is best for investors who lack the time, knowledge, or desire to invest time and effort into individual investment opportunities.
+Passive investing is best for investors who lack the time, knowledge, or desire to invest time and effort into individual investment opportunities.
 There is nothing wrong with this choice, but it is a choice.

-The Value Investing Investor
+Value Investor

 Related Reading: